OpaxIV/drm_in_games/easyanticheat/analysis.md

 It is to be stated, that the analysis in this writeup only covers the EasyAntiCheat.sys binary.

 ### About the EasyAntiCheat.sys Module
+- Manual mapper:
+- Basically manual mapping a driver is essentially the same idea as manual mapping a DLL into a process.
+You are mapping the driver binary into kernel memory, doing some fixups and then you manually call the EntryPoint.
+This usually is done with the help of a signed vulnerable driver, that exposes a way to read and write to kernel memory over IOCTL.
+This circumvents DSE and all other official windows mechanisms, that ACs could use to detect your loaded unsinged driver.
+- Manual mapping a portable executeable means you manually write target in a way similar how the windows loader loads drivers and dlls.
+You need to fix the
+<br> temp
+- allocates extra memory around it's memory -> dynamic code
+- maps contents into the game
+-

+@fabio: rewrite and understand

 ## Analysis